 Christopher Burrell AO

 Emeritus Professor Burrell is Head of Virology at the University of Adelaide and Head of the Infectious Disease Laboratories at the Institute of Medical and Veterinary Science.
-Emeritus Professor Burrell’s research has contributed greatly to our understanding of, and ability to control, viral diseases and has led to the first diagnostic tools and vaccines for Hepatitis B, and a new understanding of the mechanisms of HIV/AIDS infection.
+His research has contributed greatly to our understanding of, and ability to control, viral diseases; it has led to the first diagnostic tools and vaccines for Hepatitis B and to a new understanding of the mechanisms of HIV/AIDS infection.
+He was made an Officer of the Order of Australia in 2008.

 Elizabeth Blackburn AC